Michigan vs. Northwestern NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Michigan and its opponents have combined to score more than 51 points in four of six games this season.
+- Michigan's games this season have gone over 51 points four of six times.

-- In 50% of Northwestern's games this season (3/6), the teams combined to score more than Saturday's total of 51.
+- So far this season, 50% of Northwestern's games (3/6) have had more combined points than Saturday's total of 51.

 - Saturday's total is 9.3 points lower than the two team's combined 60.3 points per game average.